Understanding Bird Proofing

 General licences don’t need to be applied for, and they allow people to take action to control birds, (killing or trapping) which would otherwise be illegal, in specific cases:

 - Preventing serious damage to livestock and crops

 Individual licences are sometimes issued for situations not covered by a general licence.
 These do need to be applied for and are often only issued where it can be shown that a lethal method is likely to be the only effective method of control.

-The law only allows trained, experienced, and competent people like pest control technicians to deal with certain species of bird, so we would recommend that you always get professional advice before you consider taking action to control birds on your site.
+The law only allows trained, experienced, and competent people like pest control technicians to deal with certain species of birds, so we would recommend that you always get professional advice before you consider taking action to control birds on your site.

 Where bird proofing works

 Bird proofing can successfully deter birds from many locations from rail platforms to power stations, petrol stations, chemical plants, supermarket stores, you name it.